bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 So here we are, our file structure.
 And once we&apos;re in the repository, we&apos;re going to click on Settings.
 One thing I want to highlight here in Settings before we jump to Pages is if you need to delete.
 So delete a repository all the way at the bottom here.
-But we want to go to this little sidebar here on the left pages.
+But we want to go to this little sidebar here on the left pages.</p>

-Once we&apos;re inside GitHub Pages, we want to deploy from a branch.
+<p>Once we&apos;re inside GitHub Pages, we want to deploy from a branch.
 So don&apos;t mess with the source up here.
 And we want to click on the main branch.
 Down the road, as you get more savvy at this, you might have a testing branch or a live branch, lots of different ways you can save the code and intermix between them.
-We&apos;re not going to mess with root, we&apos;re not going to add any visibility or any other features.
+We&apos;re not going to mess with root, we&apos;re not going to add any visibility or any other features.</p>

-So we&apos;re just selecting this main branch and we&apos;re clicking Save.
+<p>So we&apos;re just selecting this main branch and we&apos;re clicking Save.
 Now ultimately, once the page goes live, you&apos;ll have a little web address up here.
 I want to emphasize this process as GitHub sets up the repository to go live to the web can take anywhere from 30 seconds to, I&apos;ve waited as long as 20 minutes.
-So don&apos;t be alarmed right away if you don&apos;t see up here a link to your website.
+So don&apos;t be alarmed right away if you don&apos;t see up here a link to your website.</p>

-All right, so we&apos;ve waited a couple of minutes and we refresh.
+<p>All right, so we&apos;ve waited a couple of minutes and we refresh.
 And now you see here our live link.
 If I click on it and you see here my first website, hello world.
 If I jump back to my text repo, you&apos;ll see put hello world here.
 That&apos;s the only real content.
 All this is just meta and scripting.
 There&apos;s my hello world.
-So this is going to be your first lab.
+So this is going to be your first lab.</p>

-It&apos;s going to be a little more exciting than that, but just following these steps and getting your first website live.
+<p>It&apos;s going to be a little more exciting than that, but
+just following these steps and getting your first website live.</p>

-So if you type this in from any computer or phone, you&apos;re going to see this website live.
+<p>So if you type this in from any computer or phone, you&apos;re going to see this
+website live.</p>

-Pretty exciting.
+<p>Pretty exciting.
 So now we&apos;ve created this full loop.
-We&apos;ve edited code on our computer.
+We&apos;ve edited code on
+our computer.
 We&apos;ve pushed and pulled it to our GitHub repository in the cloud.
 That cloud has then created a live server on GitHub Pages and we can come back on our computer&apos;s browser now and surf that website.
 You now have all the tools you need to publish a website.
 Pretty cool?
 Now we need to figure out how to actually code a website.
-But before that, we&apos;re going to cover a few things about the browser.
+But before that, we&apos;re going to cover a few things about the browser.</p>

-We&apos;ll have a whole lecture on it, but right now, I want to emphasize that for this class, I expect you to at least download three different browsers.
+<p>We&apos;ll have a whole lecture on it, but right now, I want to emphasize
+that for this class, I expect you to at least download three different browsers.
 For testing your website, it&apos;s always good to have multiple browsers to see if your code is looking different based on their rendering engines.
-But also this Developer Edition, specifically the Firefox Developer Edition, is going to be the latest version, which may not be perfect yet.
+But also this Developer Edition, specifically the Firefox Developer Edition, is going to be the latest version, which may not be perfect yet.</p>

-So if you want to make sure your website is future-proof, you can look at the different browsers and what features they&apos;re adding, or what kind of quirks they&apos;re about to add to see if you can utilize them, if your website is going to be impacted by them.
+<p>So if you want to make sure your website is future-proof, you can look at the different browsers
+and what features they&apos;re adding, or what kind of quirks they&apos;re about to add to see if you can utilize them, if your website is going to be impacted by them.
 But generally, this is only for intense website testing.
 What&apos;s most important to check out here is these inspector tools.
-So we&apos;re going to open up these inspector tools and this one particularly with Chrome.
+So we&apos;re going to open up these inspector tools and this one particularly with Chrome.</p>

-It&apos;s going to give you an overview.
+<p>It&apos;s going to give you an overview.</p>

-I definitely want you to read about these inspector tools because this is a powerful insight into what website is producing, how it&apos;s being rendered.
+<p>I definitely want you to read about these inspector tools because this
+is a powerful insight into what website is producing, how it&apos;s being rendered.</p>

-And we can do control I, or we&apos;re popping open the inspector using right click with Windows, and we get something that looks like this.
+<p>And we can do control I, or we&apos;re popping open the inspector using
+right click with Windows, and we get something that looks like this.</p>

-We can dock it on the side or we can have it as a standalone, but ultimately, let&apos;s say I really like the font they&apos;re using in this documentation.
+<p>We can dock it on the side or we can have it as a standalone, but
+ultimately, let&apos;s say I really like the font they&apos;re using in this documentation.</p>

-So I&apos;m going to go to inspect and it jumps right to the HTML code.
+<p>So I&apos;m going to go to inspect and it jumps right to the HTML code.</p>

-And I can jump over here and I can look at the actual blue here.
+<p>And I can jump over here and I can look at the actual blue here.
 You&apos;ll see RGB.
 That is going to be the color used to create that, I&apos;m going to see the font family is called Google Sans or San Serif.
 But Google Sans is going to be the one you&apos;re seeing.
-Sans Serifs is the family type of the font.
+Sans Serifs is the family type of the font.</p>

-I can see the boldness they&apos;re using.
+<p>I can see the boldness they&apos;re using.
 Here again, the text decoration.
 And I can jump around this website and find out a lot about it.
 I can find out exactly what code they use to write it.
-So as I&apos;m learning and I see stuff around the web, I can pop open this HTML.
+So as I&apos;m learning and I see stuff around the web, I can pop open this HTML.</p>

-You&apos;ll see it&apos;s color coordinated, like our Notepad++, and I&apos;ll be able to copy this code and make it my own.
+<p>You&apos;ll see it&apos;s color coordinated, like our Notepad++, and I&apos;ll be
+able to copy this code and make it my own.</p>

-You&apos;re also going to see here in the filter of styles, this is what&apos;s being computed.
+<p>You&apos;re also going to see here in the filter of styles, this is what&apos;s
+being computed.
 But if I scroll down here, these are all the styles that are being applied.
-You&apos;ll notice here, this top nav, there&apos;s a line crossing this out.
+You&apos;ll notice here, this top nav, there&apos;s a line crossing this out.</p>

-So we&apos;re going to learn how certain CSS rules override other rules, cancel other rules out.
+<p>So we&apos;re going to learn how certain CSS rules override other rules,
+cancel other rules out.
 But I may be upset that something is being canceled out and I don&apos;t know why, and I can&apos;t figure out how to make it work.